hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250508054v2-falsereject-a-resource-for-improving-contextual-safety-and-mitigatin.md

 ---
 layout: default
-title: FalseReject: A Resource for Improving Contextual Safety and Mitigating Over-Refusals in LLMs via Structured Reasoning
+title: "FalseReject: A Resource for Improving Contextual Safety and Mitigating Over-Refusals in LLMs via Structured Reasoning"
 ---

 # FalseReject: A Resource for Improving Contextual Safety and Mitigating Over-Refusals in LLMs via Structured Reasoning